After Deadly Pursuit, A Kentucky Family Asks Why. But Sheriff Isn’t Investigating

 The chase ended with a crash.
 The fleeing truck collided with a car full of teenagers, passing through an intersection with a green light.
 Two of the teens were killed.

 Police said the driver, Shawn Welsh, was in a stolen truck and carrying methamphetamines.
-The Meade County sheriff said the chase was justified after Welsh attempted to assault a deputy, and his department is not investigating the pursuit further.
+The Meade County sheriff says the chase was justified after Welsh attempted to assault a deputy, and his department is not investigating the pursuit further.

 But the dispatch records raise questions about the circumstances of the pursuit and why it started.
 And the family of one of the dead teens is calling for policy changes, supported by experts who question the wisdom of giving chase through such dangerous conditions.